CDCgov/NEDSS-Modernization/apps/modernization-api/README.md

 ### VSCode Integration

-1. In the ui directory run npm install
+1. In the modernization-ui directory run npm install
-2. In the modernization-api directory run ./gradlew build
-    1. Alternatively, from the root directory run ./gradlew :modernization-api:buildDependents
+2. From the root directory run ./gradlew :modernization-api:buildDependents
 3. Press Cmd+Shift+P and run Java: Clean Language Server Workspace
 4. VSCode should now recognize the QueryDSL generated Q classes and be able to launch the debugger